Showing top 0 results 0 results found

 Clickbait emails make you lose your credibility.
 Respect your customers.

 Whoa!
 You did it.
 You’re a pro.

 These customers are unlikely to flee.
-They’re your own brand ambassadors who are in love with your brand and products.
-Take good care of them, but also feel free to reap some of the benefits, too.
+They’re your own brand ambassadors, in love with your brand and products.
+Take good care of them, but also, feel free to reap some benefits too

 1. Treat customers as micro-influencers.